 PLEASE PRINT:

 То Date

 From Complete Haskell ID Number

 Residential Hall Haskell Mailbox

-GRIEVANCE SUBJECT: (Use addit: Who or What is the complaint about? ional paper if necessary)
+GRIEVANCE SUBJECT: (Use addit Who or What is the complaint about? nal paper if necessary)

-What office or person is responsible for t this problem?
+What office or person is responsible for t s problem?

-Have you gone directly to the person or on the person or on the person of the person o
+ice you are unhappy with and talk to them about the problem?

-If yes, what did the person tell you to do
+If yes, what did the person tell you to do?

 Have you done that yet?
-Yes
+Yes No If no, why?

-DESCRIPTION OF COMPLAINT: (Use What are you unhappy about?
+DESCRIPTION OF COMPLAINT: (Use What are you unhappy about? dditional paper if necessary)

-When did this happen?
 Where did this happen?
-What would be a satisfactory resolution?

 Name (Please Print) Complete Haskell ID Number

 Signature Date

 For official use below:

 Supervisor's Signature Date Request for Status Form: Date Supervisor Received Form

-Date Rec'd: Date Reply Sent:
+Date Rec'd: Action Taken: Date Reply Sent: